Meat – Benefits & Risks

 Benefits

-- It maintains the good functioning of the nervous system and increases concentration due to vitamin content.
+• It maintains the good functioning of the nervous system and increases concentration due to its vitamin content.
 B12.

-- Turkey meat contains antioxidants (vitamin C, vitamin E, and selenium) that helps prevent atherosclerosis.
+• Turkey meat contains antioxidants (vitamin C, vitamin E, and selenium) that help prevent atherosclerosis.

 Risks

-- Often gives constipation because it does not contain fibers.
+• Often gives constipation because it does not contain fiber.

-- In the pork meat, there may be a parasite called Trichinella spiralis.
+• In pork meat, there may be a parasite called Trichinella spiralis.

-- Chicken legs have more fat and calories than the chest.
+• Chicken legs have more fat and calories than the breast.

 Unlock The Simplest, Most Effective Way To Lose Weight For Good – The Custom Keto Meal Plan